 Resources are organized into folders, and admins can assign rights to a particular folder to a constituent or group of constituents (or an admin who doesn't otherwise have rights to Resources).
 This means users can access certain areas of Resources without viewing the entire module.

-To edit a Folder's permissions, navigate to the folder in the "Resources" tab, hover over the action menu, and select "Settings."
+To edit a Folder's permissions, navigate to the folder in the Resources tab, go to the three-dot menu for that board, select Settings, and go to the Permissions tab.

 Folder rights can be assigned at various levels: